-If you like to isolate yourself from the crowd, Western and Southern Circuits of Tanzania are more recommendable as they are less visited.
+If you like to isolate yourself from the crowd, the Western and Southern Circuits of Tanzania are more recommendable as they are less visited.
 Tanzania Western Circuit is best known for Chimpanzee Tracking on Mahale and Gombe Stream National Parks.
 Katavi National Park is another hidden jewel to enjoy African Wildlife.

 The Southern Circuit of Tourism includes Selous Game Reserve, Mikumi, and Ruaha National Parks.
 These parks are the largest national parks in Africa and they are famous for having the highest number of elephants and Lions than any parks in Africa.

 If you want to experience the tropical beach life on the coast of the Indian Ocean, you should consider visiting Tanzania Eastern Circuit.
 Eastern Circuit includes the largest city in East Africa, Dar es Salaam, and the most beautiful spice island of Zanzibar as well as Saadani National Park

 There are a number of factors that make Tanzania the best safari destination, to learn more, you can visit Why Tanzania the Top Safari Destination in Africa